Cade-E/MP-TT-Cade-Elliott/README.md

-Solution Guide:
+## Solution Guide:

-Before use, run "npm i" to install dependencies.
+Before use, run "npm i" to install dependencies.\
-Then, run "npm run dev" to start the dev server.
+Then, run "npm run dev" to start the dev server.\
-Navigate to the URLs described below to access the endpoints Tests can be run using "npm run test".
-The test suites are written using Jest, and all tests can be found in the tests folder.
+Navigate to the URLs described below to access the endpoints.\
+Tests can be run using "npm run test".
+The test suites are written using Jest, and all tests can be found in the tests folder.\

+### Tasks
 - Add the remaining fields to the vehicle model - Done
 - Implement an endpoint for listing all cars - localhost:3000/vehicles/all
 - Implement an endpoint for listing cars by make - localhost:3000/vehicles/make/:make - where :make is the make of the car you wish to list